Interior designer Sherry Hayslip brings a feminine touch to a Texas limestone stunner now on the market in Highland Park.

 The artwork in the oversize great room conceals a flat-screen television.

-Photography Courtesy Of: Michael Hunter/Courtesy of Sherry Hayslip Interiors
+Photography by: Michael Hunter/Courtesy of Sherry Hayslip Interiors